JuliaAstro/SAOImageDS9.jl/README.md

     sudo apt-get install saods9

-Optionally, you may want to install `IPC.jl` package to benefit from shared memory.
-For now, this package at https://github.com/emmt/IPC.jl
+Optionally, you may want to install (IPC.jl)[https://github.com/emmt/IPC.jl] package to benefit from shared memory.

 In your Julia code/session, it is sufficient to do: